Meet our People

 Margaret Jefferies, Chair

-The work that Margaret does is based on the skills and experience gathered over many years.
+The work that Margaret does is based on skills and experience gathered over many years.
 Margaret is a graduate in geography, music, education for ministry and teaching.
-She has raised a family of five and has 7 grandchildren.
+She has raised a family of five and has seven grandchildren.
 Margaret is also a board member of Living Economies Educational Trust.
 She is a team member of the Leadership in Communities (LinC) programme.

-Margaret introduced the concept of TimeBanking into New Zealand.
+Margaret introduced the concept of TimeBanking to New Zealand.
 Currently she is very involved in developing a social enterprise in collaboration for four other third sector organisations to extend the work of Project Lyttelton.

 Margaret sees an important part of her role is holding a stake in the ground around values.
 Margaret has the ability to see emerging patterns and explore positive solutions; seeing global trends and working on solutions at a local level.